realworldocaml/book/en/lists-and-patterns.md

 attention only to the structure of the values as they're laid out in memory.

 Polymorphic compare does have some limitations.
-For example, they will fail at runtime if they encounter functions:
+For example, it will fail at runtime if it encounters a function value.

 ```ocaml
 # (fun x -> x + 1) = (fun x -> x + 1);;